komozoi/libmagelesschain/docs/backend-and-frontend.md

 #### `addBlock`

-Writes the block (header + transactions) to the durable journal, updates the metadata header, applies each transaction to `committedInterim`, and returns the new block height.
-Returns `-1` if called before the `targetBlockTimeMs` minimum has elapsed since the last commit.
+Writes the block (header + transactions) to the durable journal, updates the metadata header, asks each registered override family to seal its pending changes into a segment payload, writes those payloads through `IndexContainerManager`, and inserts a `SegmentLocator` for each one into the `Catalog`.
+Returns the new block height, or `-1` if called before the `targetBlockTimeMs` minimum has elapsed since the last commit.
 Block numbers are 0-based; block *height* is the count of committed blocks.
 The first block is block `0` and after committing it the height is `1`.

 #### `getBlock` / `getTransactionsByTimeWindow`